gsujan1/writeups/Simple-CTF/Writeup.md

 ![Pasted image 20210327202753.png](https://github.com/gsujan1/writeups/blob/main/Simple-CTF/Pasted%20image%2020210327202753.png)

 Doing a quick searchsploit for "CMS Made Simple" shows us this service has had quite a few CVEs.
 Looking closer, we see an exploit made for a version immediately after ours, which means it's a solid bet to assume the exploit works.
-(This is also indicated by searcsploit):
+(This is also indicated by searchsploit):

 ![Pasted image 20210327203156.png](https://github.com/gsujan1/writeups/blob/main/Simple-CTF/Pasted%20image%2020210327203156.png)